-Axtel is a publicly owned corporation, whose shares are registered at the National Securities Registry and are traded at the Mexican Stock Exchange ("Bolsa Mexicana de Valores" in Spanish) through Certificates of Participation ("CPOs") issued under the Trust whose trustee is Nacional Financiera, S. N. C. The Company is subsidiary of Alfa, S. A. B. de C. V. ("Alfa"), direct holding and last company of the Group, which exercises control and holds 52.78% through the Trust Administration Agreement No. 2673 entered into with Banco Invex, S. A. Alfa has control over the Company's relevant activities.
+Axtel is a publicly owned corporation, whose shares are registered at the National Securities Registry and are traded at the Mexican Stock Exchange ("Bolsa Mexicana de Valores" in Spanish) through Certificates of Participation ("CPOs") issued under the Trust whose trustee is Nacional Financiera, Sociedad Nacional de Crédito, Development Finance Institution.
+The Company is subsidiary of Alfa, S. A. B. de C. V. ("Alfa"), its holding, which exercises control and holds 53.9% of the shares representing the Company's capital stock, through the Trust Administration Agreement No. 2673 entered into with Banco Invex, S. A. On July 12, 2022, the General Extraordinary Shareholders' Meeting of Alfa approved the partial spin-off of their total shareholding in the Company, as well as other assets and equity, to Controladora Axtel, S.A.B. de C.V. ("Controladora Axtel"), the spinnee company, which will be listed on the Mexican Stock Exchange.
+See Note 2.a.

 The Company is an Information and Communication Technology company that serves the enterprise, government and wholesale markets, through its business units Alestra (services) and Axtel Networks (infrastructure).
-The portfolio of the services unit for the business and government segments includes advanced solutions for managed networks, collaboration and information technology (IT) such as systems integration, cloud services, cybersecurity, among others.
+The business and government portfolios include advanced solutions for managed networks, collaboration and information technology (IT) such as systems integration, cloud services, cybersecurity, among others.
 On the other hand, the connectivity solutions of the infrastructure unit for wholesale clients or operators (including the services unit) include last-mile access, IP transit, spectrum, fiber to the tower and fiber to the data center, among others.
 Concessions are required to provide these services and conducting the Company's business activities.
 See Note 12.